Downloading files from Usenet is possible on an Android device. You just need the right app and a good index, and a good provider.

 Navigate To A Usenet Index

-Open A NZB Downloading App
+Open A NZB Downloading Android App

 Launch an NZB downloading app — the only one I’ve found that works well is PowerNZB.
-You can no longer download this app from the Google Play store, you must download from this page.
+You can no longer download this app from the Google Play store, you must download it from this page.
 If you haven’t already entered your Usenet Server info into the app, do so now.

 Update July 2nd: Apparently another good app is Nzb Leech+ — this is available from the Google Play store.